emilyslouie/syde361-prototype/README.md

 ### DV Option 1

-This option displays the information in the form of a calendar...
+This option displays the information in the form of a calendar.
+Each day in the calendar is summarized by the sleep quality rating determined by the user's input.
+More information about the specific night's sleep can be accessed by clicking the "Learn more" button which toggles a card which displays average information and short text-based summary analyzing the data collected.

 ### DV Option 2

-This option displays the information in the form of a calendar...
+This option also displays the information in the form of a calendar.
+Each day in the calendar has the average humidex, temperature, humidity, and light displayed in the cell.
+More granular information about the specific night's sleep can be accessed by clicking the "Learn more button" which toggles a card which displays line graphs of each environmental factor over the course of the night.

 ### DV Option 3